 Here are 5 things you didn’t know about skydiving wind tunnels.

 Many people think that skydiving wind tunnels are simply a place to try the experience of freefall before jumping from a plane.
 Fewer people realize that indoor skydiving is actually a sport in itself.

 There are various indoor skydiving competitions throughout the year.
 Here at Paraclete XP, we welcome teams throughout the year for competitions and training camps to help them improve.

-As a first timer, you may decide you’d like to take up indoor skydiving as a hobby.
-Like any sport, you train, you improve and you increase the range of skills you have.
+As a first-timer, you may decide you’d like to take up indoor skydiving as a hobby.
+Like any sport, you train, improve, and increase your range of skills.
 You don’t need to be an outdoor skydiver either; you can indoor skydive without ever jumping from an airplane (although we’d recommend trying outdoor skydiving to anyone too!).

 It’s just falling, right?

 Indoor skydiving is as physically demanding as many other sports.
 You’re not simply ‘falling’ (in fact, indoors, you’re not technically falling at all).